Prof-MohamedAtef/Weather-SwensonHe/README.md

 # Weather-SwensonHe

-## This is an Assessment Task for to build a weather app.
+## This is an Assessment Task to build a weather app.
 This app is built using kotlin, depending on MVVM design pattern.
 ### This app is able to run on Phones and Tablets
 ** This app includes layout for portrait and Landscape screens specially when screen width is bigger than 600dp.